spqrwd/AdvancedTransportPods/README.md

 # Advanced Transport Pods for RimWorld

-Adds new larger versions of the original transport pod to the game.
+Adds several versions of the original transport pod to the game.

-The maximum load capacity has been increased to 275 kg for the large transport pod, and 400/525 kg for the more advanced versions.
-These pods also require small amounts of plasteel for construction.
+The small pod can carry 50 kg, whereas the capacity for the large transport pod has been increased to 275 kg, and 400/525 kg for the more advanced versions.
+The larger pods also require small amounts of plasteel for construction.
 All new pods can be found from a convenient drop-down list under one icon in the Misc items category.
-Two new research options have been added for unlocking the secrets of the manufacturing processes.
+Two new research options have been added for unlocking the larger variants.

+Transport pod 50

+Research needed: "Transport pod"
+Construction skill needed: 5
+Construction requirements:
+- 25 Steel

 Transport pod 275